 Table

 A table can be included in any type of document.
 A table element uses the same element children of the HTML table model.
 It includes also the attribute: border, width, cellpadding, cellspacing, title.
-Caption element is possible and the content model of the tr element permits including hierarchical elements such as article, section, part, list.
+Caption element is possible and the content model of the <tr> element permits including hierarchical elements such as article, section, part, list.
 This permits modeling particular tables, like the following example, where the amendments are included directly in the table.

 The corresponding XML code is following: